Strong C IV emission from star-forming galaxies: a case for high Lyman continuum photon escape: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for constructive feedback that helped improve the quality of this work.
 AS thanks Silvia Genovese for assistance with plots and figures.
 AS and RSE acknowledge financial support from European Research Council Advanced Grant FP7/669253.
 ASL and DS acknowledge support from Swiss National Science Foundation.

 This work makes use of VANDELS data.
 The VANDELS collaboration acknowledges the invaluable role played by ESO staff for successfully carrying out the survey.
 This work has made extensive use of Jupyter and IPython \citep{ipython} notebooks, Astropy \citep{astropy2}, hoki \citep{hoki}, matplotlib \citep{plt} and seaborn \citep{seaborn}.
 This work would not have been possible without the countless hours put in by members of the open-source developing community all around the world.